Ethan-Bierlein/Cactus/README.md

 All content in this repository (unless otherwise noted or externally hosted) is licensed under a **modified** MIT license. **By contributing, you agree to license your content under the same license.**

-A copy of this is provided in the `LICENSE.txt` file.
+A copy of this is provided in the `Information/LICENSE.txt` file.